MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-sharepoint-online.md

 - For a **Managed Metadata** column, specify **ThisItem.[ColumnName].Label** to show data in that column.

     For example, specify **ThisItem.Languages.Label** if you have a **Managed Metadata** column named **Languages**.

 ## Show data from a library

-If you have several images in a SharePoint libary, you can add a **Drop down** control to your app so that users can specify which image to show.
+If you have several images in a SharePoint library, you can add a **Drop down** control to your app so that users can specify which image to show.
 You can also apply the same principles to other controls, such as **Gallery** controls, and other types of data, such as videos.

 1. If you haven't already, [create a connection](#create-a-connection), and then [add data to an existing app](#add-data-to-an-existing-app).